yintrigue/portfolio-ds/README.md

 *Hello, Baby Clara!* is a photo diary that I built to document my daughter's growing up.
 It is a database-free **SPA (single-page application)** designed for storytelling, and allows me to publish photos with metadata automatically parsed with a fully customizable layout.
 The experience is to be enjoyed by both the farther (me) and daughter (Clara)!

 ### [Photography: Yintrigue.com](https://yintrigue.com/)
-**Keywords**: Photography Portfolio
+**Keyword**: Photography Portfolio
 **Tech Stack:** Nikon

-I am a photographer at my own free time and love traveling around the world to explore nature. <a href="https://yintrigue.com" target="_blank">Yintrigue.com</a> is the photography portfolio that I built to showcase my 15+ years of works around the world. 😃
+I am a photographer at my own free time and love traveling around the world to explore nature. <a href="https://yintrigue.com" target="_blank">Yintrigue.com</a> is the photography portfolio that I built to showcase my **15+ years of works** around the world. 😃